Code-Institute-Submissions/SnapCards/README.md

 This site can be accessed directly through the following link: https://pysched.github.io/SnapCards/
 ## Credits
-Original card images in svg format sourced from the below link
-- Card styles sourced from : https://www.vecteezy.com/free-vector/playing-cardsPlaying Cards Vectors by Vecteezy
-- These files are free to use with credits and where heavyly edit by me.

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
 - The media used for this site were a set of cards that were available to use with credits, this is credited in the css file.
-THe original images can be found here:
+The original images can be found here: https://www.vecteezy.com/free-vector/playing-cardsPlaying Cards Vectors by Vecteezy

 - I edited these images to use the inner illustrations and exported them from illustrator to photoshop where I rendered them out as png files to reduce file size.